 Many people think that arrest records are automatically sealed or removed (expunged) after a period of time.
 This is NOT TRUE.
 The arrest record remains publically available PERMANENTLY unless that arrest record is ordered sealed or expunged by a judge.

 As you may already know, criminal background checks are common and easy to do.
 Background checks are common when applying for a job, school, housing, loans, special licenses, and getting more and more common even in personal relationships.
 Once the court grants your criminal record sealing or criminal record expungement you don’t have to worry about that case following you around forever.

 Florida law allows a person who has never been convicted (adjudicated guilty) of a crime to seal or expunge their arrest record.
 There are some criteria that you must meet however.
 These criteria are:

-You can't have had a criminal record sealed or expunged before (anywhere).
+- You can’t have had a criminal record sealed or expunged before in Florida.